galattias/I2CS_Ex1/README.md

-  Ariel University Computer Science – Ex1
+# Ariel University Computer Science – Ex1
   Gal Attias
   208743690

+#   Introduction
+The goal of this exercise is to implement a set of static methods on polynomial functions represented by 1D arrays of doubles, and to test them using JUnit.:contentReference[oaicite:1]{index=1}

 ## Files in the Repository